omgol411/disobind/analysis/README.md

 Check all the paths in the constructor before running the script.

 This script parses Disobind/AF2/AF3 predicted outputs for all tasks and all CG values.
 Following outputs are generated:
-1. OOD set metrics.
+1. OOD set metrics in a CSV file format.
-2. OOD set calibration plots and raw data for the plots.
-3. AF2 vs AF3 confidence plot and raw data for the plots.
+2. AF2 vs AF3 confidence plot and raw data for the plots.
-4. Sparsity vs F1 score plot and raw data for the plots.
+3. Sparsity vs F1 score plot and raw data for the plots.
-5. Predicted interfaces at CG 1 for case specific analysis in a .txt file.
+4. Predicted interfaces at CG 1 for case specific analysis in a .txt file.